Hydrocarbure-H/courses/Cours/M2/Certification/Cours.md

 ###### 3.3 Closing Attacks

-- **Definition**: Attempts to wrap up or finalize an attack phase, possibly erasing traces or leaving backdoors.
+- Definition: Attempts to wrap up or finalize an attack phase, possibly erasing traces or leaving backdoors.

 ###### 3.4 Insider Attacks

-- **Definition**: Attacks originating from within an organization by employees or trusted individuals.
+- Definition: Attacks originating from within an organization by employees or trusted individuals.

 ###### 3.5 Distribution Attacks

-- **Definition**: Attacks involving the distribution of malicious hardware or software (e.g., supply chain compromises).
+- Definition: Attacks involving the distribution of malicious hardware or software (e.g., supply chain compromises).

 ------